Diana, Princess of Wales: Cancer

 For her first solo official trip, Diana visited The Royal Marsden NHS Foundation Trust, a cancer treatment hospital in London.
 She later chose this charity to be among the organisations that benefited from the auction of her clothes in New York.
 The trust's communications manager said she did "much to remove the stigma and taboo associated with diseases such as cancer, AIDS, HIV and leprosy".
 Diana became president of the hospital on 27 June 1989.
 The Wolfson Children's Cancer Unit was opened by Diana on 25 February 1993.
 In February 1996, Diana, who had been informed about a newly opened cancer hospital built by Imran Khan, travelled to Pakistan to visit its children's cancer wards and attend a fundraising dinner in aid of the charity in Lahore.
 She later visited the hospital again in May 1997.
 In June 1996, she travelled to Chicago in her capacity as president of the Royal Marsden Hospital in order to attend a fundraising event at the Field Museum of Natural History and raised more than £1 million for cancer research.
-She additionally visited patients at the Cook County Hospital and delivered remarks at a conference on breast cancer at the Northwestern University Pritzker School of Law after meeting a group of breast cancer researchers.
+She additionally visited patients at the Cook County Hospital and delivered remarks at a conference on breast cancer at the Northwestern University Chicago campus after meeting a group of breast cancer researchers.
 In September 1996, after being asked by Katharine Graham, Diana went to Washington and appeared at a White House breakfast in respect of the Nina Hyde Center for Breast Cancer Research.
 She also attended an annual fund-raiser for breast cancer research organised by The Washington Post at the same centre.

 In 1988, Diana opened Children with Leukaemia (later renamed Children with Cancer UK) in memory of two young cancer victims.
 In November 1987, a few days after the death of Jean O'Gorman from cancer, Diana met her family.
 The deaths of Jean and her brother affected her and she assisted their family to establish the charity.
 It was opened by her on 12 January 1988 at Mill Hill Secondary School, and she supported it until her death in 1997.